Travel pass for refugees, stateless persons or foreign nationals

 In the case of an application for a minor, the parents or guardian submit the application.

-3. When you receive the approval (by e-mail) from the FPS Foreign Affairs (about 6 weeks for the inquiry), you can go to your municipal administrative service within 2 weeks with your identity papers and a photo conform to standards.
+3. When you receive the approval (by e-mail) from the FPS Foreign Affairs (expect a maximum delay of 6 weeks for the investigation), you can go to your municipal administration within 2 weeks with your identity papers and a picture complying with the standards.